 • Get checked for HIV/STDs regularly Ask your health care provider to help you decide how often and which tests you should have.
 Clinics like Planned Parenthood often offer free or low-cost services.

 • Know the signs and symptoms of STDs.
-If you notice a symptom that worries you get checked out.
+If you notice a symptom that worries you, get checked out right away.

-• If you find you have an STD, your past and current partner(s) must get tested and treated too.
+• If you find you have an STD, your recent and current partner(s) must get tested and treated too.
 Save others - tell them!

 • If you have an STD, don't have sex until treatment is complete.

 |Posted on January 10, 2015 at 7:40 PM||comments (0)|